The Code of Student Conduct

 Those sanctions that require action by the respondent in order to be completed.

-Alcohol and other drug review - This sanction encompasses a variety of assessments and interventions designed to help individuals make choices regarding alcohol and other drug use that are consistent with their goals and continued presence at the university.
-Specific assessments or interventions will be determined by health and wellness professionals; SRR will make the referral to those professionals.
-Those assigned this sanction will be required to comply with any and all requirements determined by the health and wellness professionals.
-To the extent permissible under relevant law, those professionals will provide SRR with a brief summary of what assessments or interventions were assigned, as well as whether or not the respondent completed them.
-Details of those assessments and interventions will not routinely be provided to SRR.
+Alcohol and other drug review – Various assessments and interventions designed to help individuals make choices regarding alcohol and other drug use that are consistent with their goals and continued presence at the university.
+Specific assessments or interventions will be determined by health and wellness professionals.
+SRR will make the referral to those professionals.
+This sanction also requires students to comply with any and all requirements determined by the health and wellness professionals.
+To the extent permissible under relevant law, those professionals will provide SRR with a brief summary of what assessments or

 Apology - A possible sanction when the respondent’s wish to apologize is demonstrably sincere and the harmed party is open to receiving the apology.